“Somewhere between dangerous and whimsy” – Jack Murray, Unknown Nobodies

 “Her music is like the embodiment of a Francesca Lia Block novel” – Danielle Martin, soul-pop chanteuse

 Samantha Echo was born in the made-up place with poison skies–New York City, to you mortals.
 She was likely the result of an acid-fused one-night-stand between Leonard Cohen and one of the Disney Princesses (at the Chelsea Hotel!), although this is unconfirmed.
-She was reincarnated from an Ancient Greek Mountain Fairy.
+She was reincarnated from an Ancient Greek Mountain Spirit.

 She is a hub of gauzy snark and a fallen disney heroine with a foul mouth, a soprano, and quite possibly the millennium’s worst case of arrested development.
 She has lots of feelings.
 She has been described as “Comic Con’s Kate Bush” (Janna Pelle), meaning that she is a distinctive high soprano who is almost too nerdy to function; an NYC female incarnation of Morrissey, meaning that her lyrics will really bum you out, but it a fun and hilarious way.